asyncapi/asyncapi-react/CONTRIBUTING.md

 What about MAJOR release? just add `!` to the prefix, like `fix!: ` or `refactor!: `

-Prefix that follows specification is not enough though.
-Remember that the title must be clear and descriptive with usage of [imperative mood](https://chris.beams.io/posts/git-commit/#imperative).
+A prefix that follows the specification is not enough though.
+Remember that the title must be clear, descriptive, and in the [imperative mood](https://chris.beams.io/posts/git-commit/#imperative).